 Dehisced Surgical Wound

-The dehisced surgical wound requires a thorough assessment of cavities or structures involved, as well as presence of foreign bodies, infection and/or necrotic tissue.
+The dehisced surgical wound requires a thorough assessment of cavities or structures involved, as well as checking for the presence of foreign bodies, infection and/or necrotic tissue.
 Once these parameters have been considered, an aim can be set.

 Due to the negative pressure, the wound edges are drawn in, helping to promptly reduce wound surface.
 This also reduces oedema, an important aspect to consider in all instances of wound care.

-These wounds are generally acute and in most circumstances go on to heal almost regardless of what is done.
-Simple abrasions in particular, if not managed by a health professional, form a scab which eventually will drop off, revealing a healed area beneath.
+These wounds are generally acute and, in most circumstances, go on to heal almost regardless of what is done.
+Simple abrasions, in particular, if not managed by a healthcare professional, form a scab that eventually drops off, revealing a healed area beneath.

 The issue here however, is that this type of healing is slow and can result in an unacceptable scar.